haziraf/ML-projects/README.md

 # Machine Learning Projects

-A collection of reproducible machine-learning projects focused on demand forecasting, chronological model evaluation, and decision-ready reporting.
-The repository currently includes two end-to-end forecasting pipelines and a starter data loader for credit-risk modeling.
+A collection of reproducible machine-learning projects focused on demand forecasting, binary classification, leakage-safe evaluation, and decision-ready reporting.
+The repository currently includes two forecasting pipelines and one credit-classification research benchmark, each with measured results and reproducible artifacts.

 ## Projects